bgerber123/multi.state.diel.occupancy.model/README.md

 #### Dynamic model simulations

-The dynamic model simualtions have been set up so that all you need to do is source the respective R script of the different dynamic MSDOM parameterizations.
+The dynamic model simulations have been set up so that all you need to do is source the respective R script of the different dynamic MSDOM parameterizations.
 They can all be found in `./Simulation Files/dynamic_simulations`.
 As written, these scripts will simulate the data, fit the model, and then compare the parameter estimates to the true values that generated the data in a plot.
 We have provided four different parameterizations of the dynamic MSDOM for simulation.
 For each of these scripts, you can either open it up and run through it on your own, or just source the script relative to the working directory.

 - `dynamic_conditional.R`: For the full MSDOM that includes second-order parameters.
 Example of use: `source("./Simulation Files/dynamic_simulation/dynamic_conditional.R")`.